‘You can shoot the reporter’: Man accused of burning dog has bond increased after threat

-MEMPHIS, Tenn. — A man accused of setting a dog on fire last month in a case covered heavily by local media had his bond amount increased this week when it was revealed he threatened to shoot news reporters who came to his Nutbush house.
+MEMPHIS, Tenn.
+(WREG) — A man accused of setting a dog on fire last month in a case covered heavily by media had his bond amount increased this week when it was revealed he threatened to shoot news reporters who came to his Nutbush, Tennessee, house.

 Quishon Brown, 43, is in the Shelby County Jail on felony counts of aggravated cruelty to animals and setting fire to personal property, and a misdemeanor count of assault, Shelby County District Attorney Amy Weirich’s office said.